SergKirichenko/hillel_05_2022_support/README.md

 - Have the panel of administration  with database of users.
 Can sign up, sign in/out.
 Also in app can assign to role of user.
   - migrations/ - Has a files with descriptions all fields of database model of admin panel
-  - admin.py - the admin panel itself
+  - admin.py - the admin panel itself. (registr models in admin panel)
   - models.py - the model for working with database
   - asgi - entry point for ASGI-compatible web servers serving the project (required for deployment to a public site)
   - wsgi - used to establish communication between a Django application and a web server.
 We use it like an utility